Python functions are explained with examples.

 How to Define a function with a def keyword?

-The function definition means, to write the code for a function.
-It includes the name of the function, the number of arguments, and an optional return value.
+Function definition refers to the writing of the code that implements the functionality.
+It contains the name of the function, the number of arguments, the optional return value, and the code sequence of the function logic.

 def print_hello(): #Start of function print("My first hello function()"); pass; #End of function #Calling the function print_hello();